Battlecross: Pursuit of Honor (2011)

+Valkyrian Music described it as "perhaps one of the best albums on the modern thrash metal scene" and claimed they could easily replace the Big Four of thrash metal if they kept making albums like Pursuit of Honor.
+The band and the debut also drew comparisons to metal groove metal bands such as Pantera and Lamb of God, with Metal Assault naming the record "one of the most 'complete' heavy metal albums in recent times" and "bristling with fist-pumping, face-melting heavy metal at its finest."
+Blabbermouth reviewed the album as "easily one of the better metal debuts of 2011", stating that "Pursuit of Honor will leave you breathless, maybe even skinless" and giving the album an '8' rating.
+The website described the album as "traditional thrash metal, but not in a retro wannabe sense, and is delivered in a package that is modern, yet avoids being too cookie-cutter; melodic, yet not 'pretty' or cleanly sung.
+Death metal heaviness with compositional skill, 'Pursuit of Honor' is above all else inanely energized."

 War of Will (2013)

-In early 2013, the band announced that they will enter the studio in March to record their follow-up to their 2011 Metal Blade debut Pursuit of Honor, The band will begin tracking immediately after the "Another Year, Another Tour" with In Flames, Demon Hunter and All Shall Perish for 27 North American dates.
-Eyal Levi will handle engineering duties on the record and Armored Saint’s Joey Vera, who mastered the band's cover version of Pantera’s "Fucking Hostile", will master.
+In early 2013, the band announced that they would enter the studio in March to record their follow-up to Pursuit of Honor.
+The band would begin tracking immediately after the "Another Year, Another Tour" with In Flames, Demon Hunter and All Shall Perish for 27 North American dates.
+Eyal Levi was to handle engineering duties on the record and Armored Saint’s Joey Vera, who mastered the band's cover version of Pantera’s "Fucking Hostile", would master.

 Lewis, responsible for the production and/or engineering for bands such as The Black Dahlia Murder, Trivium, DevilDriver and Deicide, said: "I can't wait to be a part of BATTLECROSS' next record.
 From the moment I heard the band I knew I wanted to be a part of their development.
 Hearing the new music has only solidified that feeling.
 Working with our good friends at Metal Blade and bringing great new music to the masses is what it's all about."

 According to statements made in the press, Metal Blade records President Michael Faley stated that the record would be released in time for the band's appearance on the Rockstar Energy Drink Mayhem Festival in July 2013.

-In April 2013, the band's label issued a press release announcing that drummer Shannon Lucas, formerly of All That Remains and The Black Dahlia Murder, served as the session drummer on the newest Battlecross album, to be released in Summer of 2013.
+In April 2013, the band's label issued a press release announcing that drummer Shannon Lucas, formerly of All That Remains and The Black Dahlia Murder, served as the session drummer on the newest Battlecross album, to be released in summer of 2013.

 The new album's first single "Force Fed Lies" was released and made available for digital download on May 29, 2013.